 Here’s an obvious but important asymmetry that occurred to me when I was reading Mary C. Neal’s 7 Lessons from Heaven about her near-death experience.
 In the book, she discusses not only her own visit to Heaven, where she met Jesus, and the effect it had on her life, but also the similar experiences of many other people. … [Read more…]

-Sure, maybe it’s presumptuous for me to opine on such a profound issue, but let me start by noting that it would be a mistake to agonize over reaching the right answer, since (a) if there were clearly a definitive answer then someone smarter than I would have reached it, and (b) it doesn’t matter … [Read more…]
+The topic of this post is the extent to which a Christian, in addition to having faith, needs to worry about performing good works.
+Sure, maybe it’s presumptuous for me to opine on such a profound issue, but let me start by noting that it would be a mistake to agonize over reaching the right … [Read more…]

 This is another topic where it’s rather presumptuous for a nontheologian to weigh in at all, but let me reassure the reader that in my humble opinion this is also another issue where it’s a mistake to agonize over reaching a definitive resolution: Clearly there will never be such a resolution, and since we might … [Read more…]

 There can be both selfish and unselfish reasons for wanting to be good and wanting to be godly.
 They are not inconsistent and may not even be that distinct. *** Faith and love can both be cultivated.
 Whether we’re considering when they’re beginning or when they’re already extant, it’s romantic but foolish to think otherwise. … [Read more…]

 The book is short (121 pages), and rather quirky.
 Taking the temple at Bassae (in the rural mountains of the Peloponnese) as the touchstone, the authors riff on the different ways the classics have influenced and are influencing us.
 It’s an enjoyable read, but nothing much here that’s directly bearing on Christianity.